-These podcasts celebrate poetry as a spoken art form, with public readings of well known poets run by our Centre for Poetry and Poetics.
+Celebrate poetry as a spoken art form, with readings, interviews with poets, and poems specially written by the annual Durham Book Festival laureate organised by our Centre for Poetry and Poetics.
 As the North East poet Basil Bunting once urged, “Compose aloud; poetry is sound!”

 Andrew McMillan, ‘Coalfield Dementia’

 Andrew McMillan explores the legacy of pit closures in the towns and villages of the North East, which he visited while Durham Book Festival 2017 poet laureate.

 Durham Book Festival 2016 Laureate, Helen Mort, introduces and reads her strange and surreal Festival poem, inspired by her interest in boxing.

 Sinéad Morrissey, ‘Collier’